GothicKit/ZenKit/docs/engine/objects/zCVobLensFlare.md

     — Gothic II: `193`<br/>
     **ZenKit Class:** `VLensFlare`

 Represents a lens flare effect.
+Behaves exactly like the base [`zCVob`](zCVob.md) but has a lens flare effect.

 <ul class="sp-list">
     <li class="sp-type"><a href="../zCVob/">zCVob</a></li>